sockeqwe/website-old/_posts/2016-03-04-model-view-intent.md

 tags: [android, software-architecture, design-patterns]
 ---

 As developers we should always think outside the box.
-Some weeks ago Artem Zinnatullin and I discussed some architectural trends in his Podcast [The Context](https://github.com/artem-zinnatullin/TheContext-Podcast) on other platforms, like .NET and javascript.
+Some weeks ago Artem Zinnatullin and I have discussed some architectural trends on android and on other platforms, like .NET and javascript, in his Podcast [The Context](https://github.com/artem-zinnatullin/TheContext-Podcast) .
 A few days later [Christina Lee](https://twitter.com/RunChristinaRun) gave an awesome lightning talk [Redux-ing UI Bugs](https://www.youtube.com/watch?v=UsuzhTlccRk) during square's **The Journey of Android Engineers** event.
 She also talked about one of my favorite js libraries: [Cycle.js](http://cycle.js.org/), which defines itself as **Model-View-Intent (MVI)** library.
 After watching Christina Lee's inspiring talk I finally found motivation to take the time to write down my thoughts about MVI on android.

 **Preface:** Model-View-Intent relies heavily on reactive and functional programming (RxJava).
 Believe me, many people won't understand MVI at the first time.
 I was in the same situation.
 A year ago, I definitely gave up and started again several times to understand it, but guess what: that's completely fine!
 If you don't understand this blog post at the first go, it's ok, relax, take it easy and retry it a few days later again.